ushahidi/docs.ushahidi.com/index.md

 ## What is Ushahidi?

 Ushahidi is an open source web application that helps you gather reports to understand what happened, when and where.
 It helps you collect info from:
-SMS,Twitter, RSS feeds, Email.
+SMS, Twitter, RSS feeds, Email and other sources.
 It helps you to process that information, categorize it, geo-locate it and publish it on a map.

 ## What is Ushahidi v3 ?